Betty Boothroyd: Personal life and death

 Boothroyd neither married nor had children.
+In 2000, she was awarded damages "over newspaper articles that suggested she had been the mistress of the late Lord Walston and had overseen disreputable weekend parties."
+The articles were written by William Cash for The Daily Express and The Spectator.

-She took up paragliding while on holiday in Cyprus in her 60s.
+Boothroyd took up paragliding while on holiday in Cyprus in her 60s.
 She described the hobby as both "lovely and peaceful" and "exhilarating".
 In April 1995, whilst on holiday in Morocco, Boothroyd became trapped in the Atlas Mountains in the country's biggest storm in 20 years.
 Her vehicle was immobilised by a landslide; she and a group of hikers walked through mud and rubble for nine hours before they were rescued.

-She is the sitter in eleven portraits at the National Portrait Gallery.
+She was the sitter in eleven portraits at the National Portrait Gallery.
+A waxwork of her in full black and gold robes was unveiled at Madame Tussauds wax museum in 1998.

 Boothroyd died at Addenbrooke's Hospital in Cambridge on 26 February 2023, at the age of 93.
 Her death was announced the following day by Lindsay Hoyle, Speaker of the House.
+After her death, Sandwell's flag at the Council House in Oldbury was lowered as mark of respect for Boothroyd.

-Her funeral was held on 29 March at St George's Church, Thriplow, Cambridgeshire; she had lived in the village in her later years.
+Boothroyd's funeral was held on 29 March at St George's Church, Thriplow, Cambridgeshire; she had lived in the village in her later years.
 Hoyle; the Prime Minister, Rishi Sunak; and Leader of the Opposition, Keir Starmer were among those in attendance, and her close friend, actress Dame Patricia Routledge, sang.
+A memorial service to Boothroyd was also held at St Margaret's Church, Westminster Abbey, on 16 January 2024, conducted by the Dean of Westminster, David Hoyle.